COMMUNIA-Association/DSM-directive-cultural-heritage/art7-9.md

     (c) the possibility of rightholders to object, referred to in point (c) of paragraph 1;

-    including during a reasonable period of time before the works or other subject-matter are digitised, distributed, communicated to the public or made available.
+    including for a reasonable period of time before the works or other subject-matter are digitised, distributed, communicated to the public or made available.

 4. Member States shall ensure that the licences referred to in paragraph 1 are sought from a collective management organisation that is representative for the Member State where: